JasonLautzenheiser/Jack/README.md

 # Jack
 Inform 7 Game - Originally an entry in EctoComp 2013.

+#### Update

+8/25/2020 - Open sourced the project and beginning to make some updates to try and finish this up.
+In it's EctoComp form, it was rushed and incomplete.
+However, while going back and reviewing some of the reviews it actually got some favorable feedback and people were hoping to see it polished up.
+So I'm gonna attempt to do that now.

 #### Background

 Since it's initial release in 2013 for the EctoComp competition, I've sporadically toyed with this one and added things here and there, though nothing concrete and nothing in over a year as of this writing (October 2015).
 Since then I've improved my coding quite a bit and have learned so much about game development / design that I thought I'd come back to my very first release and try and improve upon it.